-VGC has been working with main contractor Skanska since the start of this £190 million major upgrade contract.
-The project started in January 2014 with target completion set for autumn/winter 2016–17.
+VGC worked with main contractor Skanska from the start of this £190 million major upgrade contract in January 2014.

-VGC is supplying all categories of labour, including supervisors, ground workers, pipelayers, kerb layers, gangers, traffic marshals and slinger signallers as part of a five-year framework contract.
-These are local people with the benefits of reduced commuting and support for neighbourhood businesses so that, as well as relieving substantial congestion in the area, the project is benefitting local communities.
+VGC supplied all categories of labour, including supervisors, ground workers, pipelayers, kerb layers, gangers, traffic marshals and slinger signallers as part of a five-year framework contract.
+These were local people with the benefits of reduced commuting and support for neighbourhood businesses so that, as well as relieving substantial congestion in the area, the project is benefitting local communities.